thomasnield/oreilly_kotlin_for_data_science/2. Practical Data Modeling for Production with Kotlin/section_i_working_with_data_sources.md

 )
 ```

-It would be more efficient if we used Sequences rather than creating all these intermediary collections with collection operators, which we will learn about in the next section.
+This would be more efficient if we used Sequences (which effectively work like assembly lines) rather than creating all these intermediary collections with collection operators, which we will learn about in the next section.

 ## 1-2: Writing to a File

 You can also write to files.
-There are functional, advanced ways to express this in fewer lines, but we will need to touch on those patterns in the next section.
+There are functional, advanced ways to express this in fewer lines, but here is the most basic way:

 ```Kotlin
 import java.io.File